queryluke/masseffect-5e/static/data/backgrounds/sysop.md

 d6 | Bond
 --- | ---
 1 | I want to create a true AI.
-2	| I have a collection of valuable pop-culture artifacts that's worth a fortune.
+2	| I have a collection of valuable pop-culture artifacts that are worth a fortune.
 3 | I want to make my family proud.
 4 | I stole secrets from a local government or organization.
 They're coming after me.
 5	| My laziness caused the death of innocent people.
 I will never make that mistake again.